-If your child cannot attend on a particular day, please telephone the School to let us know, if possible by 9.30am, giving a reason for the absence.
-We have a dedicated line with a message facility and InTouch e-mailing facility.
+If your child cannot attend on a particular day, please message the School to let us know, if possible by 9.30am, giving a reason for the absence.
+We have a dedicated InTouch e-mailing facility and for those without e-mail an Absence line option on the main telephone number.

 In the event of no contact being made by the parent, the Attendance & Welfare Officer (AWO) will endeavour to make contact be sending an InTouch e-mail to you.
 If nothing is heard in response, the home number will be tried, followed by the work telephone number.